 First plans.
 Work out beforehand what type of speech you want.
 Do some planning.
 Jot down an idea or two and be ready for any surprises.
-You should consider taking a look at the party venue.
-Work out the best location from which to speak.
-If party music is planned you should be able to use a microphone.
+Also, you should consider taking a look at the party venue.
+From there, you can work out the best location from which to speak.
+Thus, if party music is planned you should be able to use a microphone.
 It’s essential kit for a noisy party atmosphere.

 Drinks.
 Don’t even think about speaking when the party drinks have been flowing for some time.
 Our audience’s attention will be elsewhere and interruptions are inevitable.
 And of course, it goes without saying, we shouldn’t consider trying to give a speech ourselves when we have had one or two.
 That’s because it doesn’t work and can be embarrassing!
 Certainly there was embarrassment all round with this Mariah Carey speech at the Palm Springs Film Festival.

 For starters.
 Aim to speak near the start of the party when people have arrived, had a drink or two and conversation flows.
 If dinner is being served aim to speak before dinner.
 It’s not the best opportunity for an after dinner speech.

 The next course.
 If you have organised the party then it’s best to say a quick thank you to the hotel or catering staff.
 Or, if the EAs and PAs have organised the party, it’s definitely best to thank them for all their hard work.
 It’s always a challenge to organise the office party, so a big thank you will be well received.